Modern Stack

 Modernized Dependencies

 C++20, Clipper2, Boost 1.90, CGAL 6.1, OpenCASCADE 7.9, Eigen 5.0.
 We replaced GMP/MPFR, killed GLEW in favor of GLAD, and fixed memory leaks that accumulated gigabytes over long sessions.
-The Clipper1 to Clipper2 migration alone took weeks and touched every polygon operation in the codebase.
+The Clipper1 to Clipper2 migration alone took months to get right and touched every polygon operation in the codebase.
 There's a reason no other fork has attempted it.

 Built Upstream, Not Bolted On

 It would have been easier to slap on features in post-processing, which is how others tend to do it.
 We took a different approach and modernized at the source.
 Our features are built upstream, not bolted on in post.
-Not glamorous work, but it's what makes everything else possible.
+It's not glamorous work, but it's what makes everything else possible.

 In-Memory Processing

 preFlight processes everything in memory with no temporary files.
-This results in at least 50% less RAM usage compared to legacy slicers while maintaining full processing fidelity.
+This results in roughly 50% less RAM usage compared to legacy slicers while maintaining full processing fidelity.
 Fewer disk writes also means faster slicing and no leftover temp files cluttering your system.